fanju1984/sqlsugg/README.md

 Next, we show how to build _SQLSugg_ from the source code.

 ### Build _SQLSugg_
 First, you can see a configuration file `gradle.build` for gradle build.
 Using this file, you can configure the dependencies and fat-jars of the backends.
+Please make sure that the version set in the file is compatible with your Gradle version.
 If you did not change the code, you can simply use the default `gradle.build` and type the following commands.

     $ gradle clean build fatjar
     $ cd build/libs